Many Minds from One Model: Bayesian-Inspired Transformers for Population Diversity: Related Works

 \section{Related Works}

 \paragraph{Bayesian Neural Networks and Ensembles.} Bayesian methods provide a principled framework for modeling weight uncertainty~\citep{blundell2015weight}.
 Prior work has adapted Bayesian principles to neural networks for specific pragmatic objectives.
 For instance, \citet{kristiadi2020being} demonstrated that being ``a bit Bayesian'' (e.g., applying Laplace approximation only to the last layer) can improve calibration and reduce overconfidence (``knowing what you don't know'').
 Similarly, \citet{jing2025kalman} introduced the Kalman Bayesian Transformer to support stable sequential learning and mitigate catastrophic forgetting by treating pre-trained weights as priors.
 While these works primarily use Bayesian tools for calibration, robustness, uncertainty quantification, or model averaging for prediction quality, B-Trans targets a generation-centric goal: we use lightweight parameter-space stochasticity to promote \emph{exploration} and semantic diversity during generation.
-Compared to Deep Ensembles~\citep{lakshminarayanan2017simple} which scale linearly in cost, or full BNNs which are computationally intractable, B-Trans induces this population diversity solely through stochastic perturbations of normalization biases, offering a negligible alternative specifically optimized for the autoregressive nature of Transformers.
+Compared to Deep Ensembles~\citep{lakshminarayanan2017simple}, which scale linearly in cost, or full BNNs, which are computationally intractable, B-Trans induces this population diversity solely through additive modification of normalization computing, offering a negligible alternative specifically optimized for modern LLMs.

-\paragraph{Diversity and Mode Collapse in LLMs.} Standard decoding strategies, such as Top-$k$ and Nucleus Sampling, primarily manipulate the tail of the token distribution to mitigate degeneration, but they do not address convergence in the underlying model.
-Recent work points out that modern instruction-tuned models exhibit severe structural homogenization, where the probability mass over-concentrates on a narrow set of reasoning patterns~\citep{jiang2025artificial}.
-Consequently, purely stochastic decoding methods often yield variations of a single persona rather than distinct cognitive perspectives.
-Methods such as Self-Consistency~\cite{wang2022self} aggregate multiple sampled outputs, but remain constrained by the same model-level collapse.
-B-Trans instead diversifies behavior by sampling model instances via parameter-space perturbations, turning a single set of weights into a population that can produce more functionally diverse generations.
+\paragraph{Diversity and Mode Collapse in LLMs.} Standard decoding strategies, such as Temperature~\cite{ficler2017controlling}, Top-$k$~\cite{fan2018hierarchical}, and Nucleus Sampling~\cite{holtzman2019curious}, primarily manipulate the token distribution to include diversity in model output.
+For example, methods that aggregate responses sampled via these strategies~\cite{wang2022self} can provide slightly different outputs but still remain constrained by intra-mode collapse~\cite{kirk2023understanding}, i.e., a single model generates outputs with low semantic diversity due to the point-estimation nature of the underlying model.

-\paragraph{Exploration in Reinforcement Learning.} Efficient exploration is critical for policy improvement, especially in reasoning tasks with sparse rewards.
-However, the efficacy of standard action-space entropy regularization (e.g., temperature sampling) is severely compromised by the aforementioned structural homogenization.